LUMC/HAMLET/README.md

 [modules](https://snakemake.readthedocs.io/en/stable/snakefiles/modularization.html#modules).

 HAMLET is build to use Singularity to run every Snakemake rule inside its own container.
-The base execution environment is for HAMLET defined by an `environment.yml` file.
+The base execution environment for HAMLET defined by an `environment.yml` file.

 In addition to the raw output files, Hamlet also generates a PDF report containing an overview of the essential results and a zipped file containing this report and the essential result files.